JanosKrizsan/Amadeus/README.md

 ## Tech Used
 - PS
 - C#
+- C++
 - WinForms

 ## Structure and Features

 The C# desktop app runs various PS scripts to change states, connect to services and apply changes to the environment.
 Some of the following might not be done due to limitations:<br>
 - Connect to VPN
+- Connect to Proxy 🟢
-- Connect to Socks
+- Connect to RDP 🟢
-- Change Mac Address
+- Spoof Mac Address 🟢
-- RDP
+- Change/spoof Sys Language
-- Geolocation spoofing
 - IP spoofing

+Additional:<br>
+- Force scripts to elevated mode 🟢
-- Notification of Windows Language befitting Geolocation, Chrome current settings
+- Notification on Windows Language befitting Geolocation
+- Save/read session data to and fro- XML to facilitate automatic connections

 ## Usage